vjohndo/ternion/README.md

 >`npm install`

-Change in to the Client React app and install all the required dependencies.
+Change directories to the Client React app and install all the required dependencies.

 >`cd client`